vincseize/PHP-JQUERY/pagination/README.md

-# Auto pagination php, sample with mysql
+# Auto pagination php, twwig
-## can work, i suppose, with other fetching data
+## sample with sql data; can work, i suppose, with other fetching data

 ```php
 <?php